AN ARTIST-LED TATTOO STUDIO

 WIREFRAMES

+The primary user flow (visiting to book an appointment) and visual clarity took priority over implementing obsolete features that would overwhelm visitors.
 By prioritising these aspects at the beginning I reduced the need to go back and reiterate later on.
-A strong foundation important for obtaining clarity and a clear visual hierarchy.

 Clear calls to action to help with guidance.